Francis March Hatch: Annexation Treaty with the United States

 In 1894, President Dole sent a delegation to Washington, D.C. to negotiate a treaty of annexation with the United States.
 Ultimately, this annexation attempt failed but following the election of William McKinley in 1896, Dole sent another delegation, this time led by Hatch as the Envoy Extraordinary and Minister Plenipotentiary to the United States.

 As the leader of the Hawaiian delegation, Hatch led the negotiations for annexation between the Republic of Hawaiʻi and the United States.
 To obtain support from the U.S. Congress, he focused on the new emergence of Japan as a naval power and the benefits granted from having a strong naval base in the Pacific.
 He soon gained the support of the U.S. Assistant Secretary of the Navy, Teddy Roosevelt, who said, “If I had it my way: [I] would annex Hawaiʻi tomorrow”.

 Hatch soon developed new relationships within Washington and his persistence and refined manner helped annexation gain support within Congress.
 He arranged a meeting with President McKinley and impressed him with his wit, refinement, and dignified manner.
 In time, and with the support of Roosevelt, Hatch convinced McKinley of the benefits of annexation.
 On June 16, 1897, President McKinley signed the treaty, negotiated by Hatch, annexing Hawaiʻi as a territory of the United States.

 But Congress continued to delay the treaty, refusing to approve it for over a year after the signing.
 On May 3, 1898, 11 months after the President signed the Treaty of Annexation, Hatch met with former U.S. Secretary of State John W. Foster to “discuss mobilization of the annexation forces”.
 For the next two months, Hatch orchestrated the support for enough votes to pass the Joint Resolution.
 After 17 days of filibuster, the Senate passed the Joint Resolution on July 7, 1898, and President McKinley added, in bold script, “Approved,” along with his signature.

 Later life

 After Hawaiʻi became a territory of the United States, President Dole was instituted as Governor of the Territory of Hawaiʻi, and Hatch returned to his private law practice in 1898.
 In 1904, he was appointed to the Territorial Hawaiian Supreme Court by President Teddy Roosevelt but left in 1905.
-Hatch passed away in 1923 in Honolulu and is buried with his wife, Alicia, in Rock Creek Cemetery in Washington, D.C.
+Hatch died in 1923 in Honolulu and is buried with his wife, Alicia, in Rock Creek Cemetery in Washington, D.C.